Why is the Night Shift sunset to sunrise schedule missing on my iPhone?

 Now the iPhone will automatically enter Night Shift mode when the sun sets in your location, and return the display to normal as the sun rises. iOS uses the time zone location to determine the correct sunrise and sunset times in your area.

-When Location Services or the Setting Time Zone toggles are OFF, the Night Shift menu loses the option to automatically follow the sun.
+When Location Services or the System Customization toggles are OFF, the Night Shift menu loses the option to automatically follow the sun.
 If the problem still isn't fixed, restart the iPhone after following the steps above.